xo/usql/README.md

 $ usql ms://user:pass@localhost/dbname
 $ usql mssql://user:pass@localhost:port/dbname

+# connect using Windows domain authentication to a mssql (Microsoft SQL)
+# database
+$ runas /user:ACME\wiley /netonly "usql mssql://host/dbname/"

 # connect to a oracle database
 $ usql or://user:pass@localhost/dbname
 $ usql oracle://user:pass@localhost:port/dbname

 # connect to a sqlite file
 $ usql dbname.sqlite3

+# note: when not using a "<scheme>://" or "<scheme>:" prefix, the file must already
+# exist; if it doesn't, please prefix with file:, sq:, sqlite3: or any other
+# scheme alias recognized by the dburl package for sqlite databases, and sqlite
+# will create a new database, like the following:
 $ usql sq://path/to/dbname.sqlite3
 $ usql sqlite3://path/to/dbname.sqlite3
 $ usql file:/path/to/dbname.sqlite3